Ireland is unique both in Europe and the world in terms of density of hedges on earthen banks as concluded by Muller (2013) https://wallhecke.de/en

 While there is state/semi-state interest in calculating the carbon store potential of the hedge habitat zones in Ireland currently due to the Climate Change Crisis, the sustainable management of the resource in terms of monitoring biological diversity and cultural heritage conservation through ground sampling is not being fully realized.

-A multi-disciplinary approach to an all island hedge inventory, in the context of producing credible statistics for inclusion in the tree cover components of the UN LULUCF is necessary.
+A multi-disciplinary approach to an all island hedge inventory, in the context of producing credible statistics for inclusion in the tree cover components of the UN Land Use, Land-Use Change and Forestry (LULUCF) is necessary.
 Our Heritage Council supported project is intended to be a component which places the recording and monitoring of the structural and species diversity of hedge habitats into a more integrated inventory model along with other current Teagasc/ EPA initiatives focused largely on the carbon accounting aspects.

 Hedge Project Results so far: